Roger2kTaylor/gitops-terraform-jenkins/README.md

 ## Setup Bucket

-You will need to create a bucket and reference the bucket name in the following section of `main.tf`:
+You will need to create a bucket and reference the bucket name in the following section of `terraform.tf`:

 ```
 terraform {
   backend "s3" {
-    bucket = "terraform-bucket-alex"
+    bucket = "tf-jenkins-backen"
     key    = "terraform.tfstate"
-    region = "us-east-1"
+    region = "us-east-2"
   }
 }
 ```